 Please refer to Theatre Audition Guidelines.

-On-campus auditions give you an opportunity to see the University and facilities, as well as attend campus events.
-On-campus auditions also include a master class, so applicants have a better opportunity to showcase their talent.
+On-campus auditions give you an opportunity to see the University and facilities, as well as attend a possible theatre performance that may be in production during the weekend of the audition.

-If I choose to attend an off-campus audition instead of an on-campus one, will that affect my chances for getting accepted?
+If I choose to attend an off-campus audition instead of an on-campus one, will that affect my chances for getting admitted?

 No, both auditions carry the same weight.